 The Deploy phase is focused on getting the app into the hands of end users, so the customer can start reaping the rewards of a best in class mobile platform.

 Following the testing period, the app will be submitted for approval by the relevant app store.
-In parallel, the local marketing and promotion of the app to end users starts, and the benefits of a class-leading mobile solutions start to be realized as part of the Go-Live.
+In parallel, the local marketing, promotion and initial launch and adoption plan for the app to end users starts, and the benefits of a class-leading mobile solutions start to be realized as part of the Go-Live.

 Between Go-Live and the completion of this phase is a post-Go-Live period of typically 4 weeks, where any needed app refinements proceed and the Ex Libris project team continues to be the main focal point for the customer while ensuring any key remaining issues are resolved or prioritized appropriately as the final project phase comes to completion.